Context-Aware Deep Learning for Robust Channel Extrapolation in Fluid Antenna Systems: Introduction

-Motivated by the above, in this correspondence, we propose CANet, a novel deep learning framework designed for channel extrapolation in FAS.
-CANet adaptively infers the CSI of the unobserved ports with varying positions within a FAS, and maintains robust performance across different SNR scenarios.
-The architecture of CANet incorporates a context adaptive block (CAB), a cross-scale contextual attention (CSCA) mechanism, and a ConvNeXt v2 backbone enhanced with dropout regularization.
-This combination empowers CANet to process unobserved port positions both locally and globally, significantly improving the extraction of CSI features.
-To enhance model robustness further, we also introduce a spatial amplitude perturbation strategy.
-Besides, we refine the loss function by incorporating a fast Fourier transform (FFT) loss, which collaborates with a spectral structure consistency loss to reinforce model stability.
-Numerical results indicate that CANet surpasses benchmark models, demonstrating superior channel extrapolation robustness across varying noise levels.
+Motivated by these challenges, we propose CANet, a deep learning framework specifically designed for robust channel extrapolation in FAS.
+CANet adopts a synergistic local-to-global architecture with multi-domain regularization, integrating a context-adaptive block (CAB) for reliable local feature fusion, a cross-scale contextual attention (CSCA) mechanism for global feature completion, and a ConvNeXt v2 backbone.
+In addition, a spatial amplitude perturbation strategy and \textbf{a Fast Fourier Transform (FFT)-based} loss are introduced to enhance robustness against noise by enforcing frequency-domain consistency.